-El Sistema Policies
+El Sistema Instrumental Music Policies

-- All students must participate fully in El Sistema as an integral part of the school curriculum, which includes attending all concerts that occur during school hours.
-In addition, students must adhere to school-wide rules, norms and expectations during El Sistema music classes. - Our school's charter and mission are built around Learning through Music and the El Sistema program, therefore each child is required to participate fully in the El Sistema program, attend all concerts, and perform to their full potential.
-Students will be subject to the school's Code of Conduct while participating in any El Sistema activity. - Our instrument responsibility and take home policy are listed as follows:

-Instruments must be treated with extreme care, and must not be left in very hot or cold spots, such as the inside of a car.

-Instruments must be kept away from food or drink.

-Instruments must be kept away from any sharp objects that could scratch the wood or damage the metal.
-Instruments must be safely stored to prevent from getting lost or stolen.

-Only the child assigned to the instrument is allowed to handle the instrument.

-Instruments must not be carried outside of their cases.

-At no time may instruments be removed from their cases on the bus/transportation to and from school.
-Parents/guardians are held responsible for ensuring their child brings their instrument back to school before their music class.

-Instruments should either be in rest position, playing position or in their cases (do not leave out on chairs, tables, or any other surface where it is not protected).

-Instruments need to be returned to school at the end of the school year or upon the request of the school.
-If you desire to rent an instrument over the summer please contact the Director of El Sistema.

-If instruments/materials are damaged, stolen or lost by your child while in their care, the parent/guardian will be held financially responsible.
+- All students participate in music every day.
+K1 and K2 students participate in general music.
+In grades one through eight students participate in an instrumental music class each day.
+All students begin on violin, viola, or cello.
+In grade three, some students will shift to bass, woodwind or brass instrument. - All students must participate fully in El Sistema as an integral part of the school curriculum, which includes attending all concerts that occur during school hours.
+Designated Saturday school concerts are considered full school days.
+In addition, students must adhere to school-wide rules, norms and expectations during El Sistema music classes.

+- Our school's charter and mission are built around Learning through Music and the El Sistema inspired program, therefore each child is required to participate fully in the El Sistema music program, attend all concerts, and perform to their full potential.
+Students will be subject to the school's Code of Conduct while participating in any El Sistema activity. - Our instrument responsibility and take home policy are listed as follows: - Instruments must be treated with extreme care, and must not be left in very hot or cold spots, such as the inside of a car. - Instruments must be kept away from food or drink. - Instruments must be kept away from any sharp objects that could scratch the wood or damage the metal.
+Instruments must be safely stored to prevent from getting lost or stolen. - Only the child assigned to the instrument is allowed to handle the instrument. - Instruments must not be carried outside of their cases. - At no time may instruments be removed from their cases on the bus/transportation to and from school.
+Parents/guardians are held responsible for ensuring their child brings their instrument back to school before their music class. - Instruments should either be in rest position, playing position or in their cases (do not leave out on chairs, tables, or any other surface where it is not protected). - Instruments need to be returned to school at the end of the school year or upon the request of the school.
+If you desire to rent an instrument over the summer please contact school administration for a referral. - If instruments/materials are damaged, stolen or lost by your child while in their care, the parent/guardian will be held financially responsible.
 Furthermore your child will not receive another instrument until the school receives or has arranged for any and all compensation to be processed for the lost or damaged instrument.

+Field Work

+Conservatory Lab Charter School embraces hands on learning.
+As such, students participate in regular field work.
+Field work is an opportunity for students to extend their learning beyond the classroom.
+Student engage in learning opportunities in the community with field guides to take notes and make connections to current units of study.
+Students are expected to demonstrate behaviors consistent with the school code of conduct and the CREW qualities.
+Student who violate the school code of conduct may be subject to disciplinary actions.
+All students are expected to wear their school uniform while on field work unless expressly indicated to wear alternate clothes for the activity.
+Families must sign a permission slip in order to participate, verbal authorization will not be accepted.
+A nominal fee is requested as a contribution to the fees for student field work.